magnuslo/PyAPNs2/README.md

 ## Requirements

-- Python 3.7 or later
+- Python 3.9 or later
-- httpx 0.24.0 or later
+- httpx 0.28.1 or later (with http2 support)
-- cryptography 1.7.2 or later
+- cryptography 45.0.4 or later
-- PyJWT 2.0.0 or later
+- PyJWT 2.10.1 or later

 ## Further Info